- 1. Iceland Airwaves, Iceland

 The Secret Garden Party is a great medium sized festival with a fun crowd.
 I will meet you at the Paint Fight!

 Starting in 2006, the End of the Road festival is held every year (in Sept) in the Larmer Tree Gardens on the borders of Somerset and Dorset, England.
 In 2011 the festival won the award for “best small festival” and it’s not hard to see why.

-As the festival is held in beautiful landscaped gardens don’t be alarmed when you come across the peacocks roaming about.
-Aswell as the music there are also children’s play areas, a film tent, a library in the forest and much more.
+As the festival is held in beautifully landscaped gardens don’t be alarmed when you come across the peacocks roaming about.
+As well as the music there are also children’s play areas, a film tent, a library in the forest and much more.
 Like any alternative UK festival, our advice is to explore, explore, explore!

 by Wonderful Wanderings